-The gyro may be mounted lengthways, or across, or indeed at any angle within the model so long as its axis of rotation (as marked on the back of the gyro case) is parallel to the main shaft of the helicopter.
-For setting up you will need to see the LEDs so mount the gyro so that these can readily be seen.
+The gyro may be mounted lengthways (longitudinally) or across (transversely) within the model however it should have its axis of rotation (as marked on the back of the gyro case) parallel to the main shaft of the helicopter.
+For setting up you will need to see the LEDs so mount the gyro where these can readily be seen.